UNSW-Riot-Games-Society/LoLSocWebpage/README.md

 ### 2. Rename the repository to `<yourusername>.github.io`

-This will create a GitHub User page ready with the **Beautiful Jekyll** template that will be available at `https://<yourusername>.github.io` within a couple minutes.
+This will create a GitHub User page ready with the **Beautiful Jekyll** template that will be available at `https://<yourusername>.github.io` within a couple of minutes.
 To do this, click on *Settings* at the top (the cog icon) and there you'll have an option to rename.

 ### 3. Customize your website settings